 All reinstatement requests must be made by the loan holder in writing.

-Loan entrance counseling is required by federal regulations for all first-time borrowers at a school.
-The session gives an overview of the Federal loan program, discussing the types of loans, interest rates, borrower rights and responsibilities, etc.
+Loan entrance counseling is required by federal regulations for all first-time borrowers.
+The counseling session gives an overview of the federal loan program, including the types of loans available, interest rates, borrower rights and responsibilities, etc.

-Loan exit counseling is required when borrowers graduate or leave college to make sure that you understand your rights and responsibilities as a borrower.
+Loan exit counseling is required when borrowers graduate or leave college to make sure that they understand their rights and responsibilities as a borrower.

 You can notify the Office of Financial Aid and complete a Loan Change Form requesting additional loan funds based on the higher grade level.
 You will not need to sign another MPN for the increased amount.
-When the loan is processed it will credit your student account.
+When the loan is processed, your student account will be credited.

 Yes, you can consolidate all your federal loans through the Federal Direct Loan Consolidation program.